-- 1. ODE determines the students' eligibility, coordinates, and provides reasonable modifications under the ADA, Section 504 of the Rehabilitation Act, and the Montana Human Right Act. - 2.
-Faculty are responsible to create and maintain an accessible learning environment while maintaining FERPA and academic standards, and to refer students to ODE when necessary. - a.
-Strategies to meet the needs defined by ODE of the student while maintaining academic standards are to be determined by the individual faculty member. - Example: Allowing additional time and/or quiet environment for written exams.
-Options exist for decreasing distractions during exams within the School of PT (i.e., unused office space) or at ODE.
-Faculty schedule open office space through the School of PT Administrative office. - b.
+- b.
 Student information from ODE, student rights to request accommodation, and the type of recommended accommodations should be kept confidential by the faculty member/professor unless written permission is provided otherwise by the student. - i.
 Faculty may share information if legitimate education interests of the student are clearly identified, and this is only under exceptional circumstances. - 3.
 Student responsibilities once ODE determines the student is eligible for modifications: - a.
-Provide the ODE Verification Letter to the PARC Chair (one time only) and provide the letter to the individual professor via email or through hard copy within the first week of every semester or as soon as the ODE Verification Letter is received. - Prompt communication to the professor is required so that the professor is able to plan, schedule, and meet the requirements for modification. - ii.
+Provide the ODE Verification Letter to the PARC Chair (one time only) and provide the letter to the individual professor via email or through hard copy within the first week of every semester or as soon as the ODE Verification Letter is received. - i.
+Prompt communication to the professor is required so that the professor is able to plan, schedule, and meet the requirements for modification. - ii.
 Communication of the Verification Letter to the PARC Chair will trigger the PARC Chair to meet with the student in order to discuss the ODE policy and assist the student with communicating the required modifications with various professors. - b.
 Communicate to the professor and work with the ODE coordinator if the modifications identified by ODE are not meeting the students' needs to meet or exceed the requirements for the specific course. - xvi.
 Posting of Grades: Instructors are encouraged to post grades for activities in courses on the Moodle Course Supplement Online Gradebook.
-Students are expected to check their final course grades in Moodle and/or Cyberbear and communicate directly with the course faculty regarding grades and any action required if <80% is received on any exam, or if they are not maintaining at least a 73% in the course.
+Students are expected to check their final course grades in Moodle and/or Cyberbear and communicate directly with the course faculty regarding grades and any action required if <80% is received on any exam, or if they are not maintaining at least a 73% in the course. - xvii.

-xvii.
 Grading: Per the University Grading Policy for Graduate School a Cumulative GPA of 2.5 is required for graduation from the UMPT School.

 Percentage Letter Grade Grade Point

 90-100 Α 4.0

 87-89 B+ 3.3

 83-86 В 3.0

 80-82 B- 2.7

 77-79 C+ 2.3

 73-76 С 2.0

 70-72 C- 1.7

 67-69 D+ 1.3

 63-66 D 1.0

 60-62 D- 0.7

 <60 F 0.0